Scirra/Construct-bugs/README.md

 ## Use the bug report template

 The bug submission page is pre-filled with a template.
 Do not delete it - **we need all this information to be able to help you.** Please provide as much of the requested information as you can, including the system details or crash report information with every report.
+Provide this information in full every time - don't refer to other issues, forum posts elsewhere, etc. so the report includes all the necessary information by itself.

 ## Only mention one problem per issue